 Find relevant knowledge and discover new patterns

-UNSILO Core extracts the most important semantic concepts of a document.
-Built upon Machine Learning technologies and Natural Language Processing, UNSILO Core captures phrases and precise meaning and understand semantic and syntactic variations within a document.
+The platform UNSILO extracts the most important semantic concepts of a document.
+Built upon Machine Learning technologies and Natural Language Processing, UNSILO captures phrases and precise meaning and understand semantic and syntactic variations within a document.
 It does not require any document metadata to analyze and establish connections inside a content collection.
 By automatic extraction of the semantic fingerprint of documents, our technology is purely based on unsupervised learning from the content itself and not by document popularity or other external sources.

 Our technology is based on extraction of complex key concepts and term relationships from natural language text instead of individual words and is therefore considered as a more precise technology than those that are based on individual words.
 Furthermore the technology can work with or without guidance from an existing taxonomy or ontology.